-Alexandria Ocasio-Cortez And Bernie Sanders Team Up With ‘Loan Shark Prevention Act’
+Alexandria Ocasio-Cortez And Bernie Sanders Team Up With Loan Shark Prevention Act

-Freshman Congresswoman Alexandria Ocasio-Cortez partnered with Vermont Senator and Democratic presidential hopeful Bernie Sanders to announce her first major bill on Thursday, The Intercept reports.
+Freshman Congresswoman Alexandria Ocasio-Cortez partnered with Vermont Senator and Democratic presidential hopeful Bernie Sanders announced her first major bill on Thursday, The Intercept reports.
 The bill, known as the Loan Shark Prevention Act, would rein in lenders who charge high interest fees to consumers or use fees and other means to avoid existing interest rate caps on lending.

 The bill would create a 15 percent interest rate cap on all consumer loans, establish penalties for finance law violations, and introduce a provision in which all interest would be forfeited by banks who issue illegal loans.